Table of Contents

 Dividends That are Qualified Versus Non-Qualified

-In a 401(k), the difference between qualifying and non-qualified dividends is less important, even though it may have a big influence on taxable brokerage accounts.
+In a 401(k), the difference between qualifying and non-qualified dividends is less important, even though it may have a big influence on taxable broking accounts.
 Regardless of the dividend type, the total tax-deferred or tax-free status that these accounts provide is more significant.

 Generally speaking, qualified 401(k) dividend distribution applies to money taken out beyond the age of 59½ or in other certain situations, such as death or incapacity.
 However, if you withdraw funds before you reach that age, you may be subject to penalties and extra taxes.
 This is known as a non-qualified.